25 Best Hobbies for Retired Men to Stay Active, Social, and Fulfilled

 Genealogy & Family History

-Researching family roots through genealogy websites and DNA testing kits is a meaningful hobby that connects retirees with their heritage.
-It can also become a family project, sparking conversations with children and grandchildren.
+As a hobby, genealogy research – from tracing roots through genealogy websites to DNA testing kits to see where one’s ancestors came from — is a meaningful way for retirees to connect with their lineage.
+It can also be a family project, engaging children and grandchildren in conversati

 Gaming

-Example: Retirees using tablets for online learning or genealogy report improved memory, social interaction, and purpose.
+Example: Older adults who used tablets for online learning or genealogy felt that they had better memory, more social interaction and a greater sense of purpose.

 Walking Groups